Tabsdata AI Agent (Tabby)

 api_key: ${env:OPENAI_API_KEY?}

 The key is taken from the environment variable in this case.
-If not present, the agent doesn’t start (which is not an error).
+If not present, the agent doesn’t start.

 Additional configuration file path: .tabsdata/instances/<instance>/workspace/config/proc/regular/apiserver/config/config.yaml